JiewenHui/FastText/text_bert_cnn-master/README.md

-the model used bert-embedding is in the test_model.py named QA_quntmu
+the model used bert-embedding is in the test_model.py named QA_quantum